Skip to main content

 2 mentions Positive Neutral Negative

-• “The environments are really impressive, go well with the music, and are just breathtaking.
-If you are like me and get vertigo or that scary feeling when you get close to the edge of somewhere high, this can be an issue.
-Most of the environments are on a very small pad, and it looks like you can fall off.
-Some of the movements made me feel like I was going to fall off, and I lost my balance in the real world.”
+• “Also the environments are really, really impressive, go well with the music, and are just breathtaking.
+However, if you are like me and get 'vertigo' or feel scared when you get close to the edge of somewhere high, this can be an issue because most of the environments put you on a very small pad and it looks like you can fall off.
+Some of the movements made me feel like I was going to fall off and lost my balance in the real world.”

 • monetization